Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ![Function](../Images/Image_Processing/FlowChart.PNG)

 This shows the steps for each major calculation and what is necessary for each calculation.
-This process will be done twice to recieve two positions for the speed calculation done by the processor.
+This process will be done twice to receive two positions for the speed calculation done by the processor.

 **Analysis:**